 - Fold the ends of the turkey wings under your bird.

-- Remove the giblet bag which is usually found inside the turkey cavity near the neck hole.
+- Remove the giblets which is usually found inside the turkey cavity near the neck hole.

-To make a really juicy and tender bird the secret is to brine the turkey.
-Make a flavorful brine with this recipe.
-After the turkey absorbs flavor and moisture in the brine, remove it from the brine and pat it dry.
+To make a really juicy and tender bird the secret is to wet brine the turkey.
+Make a flavorful turkey brine recipe.
+Be sure thaw your turkey before you brine it.
+After the turkey absorbs the brine, remove it from the liquid and pat it dry with paper towels.
 Let it rest for a few minutes on the counter.
 Prepare the turkey for roasting by tying the drumsticks together and tucking the wings.
-The next step is to coat the turkey in a rub made of butter, garlic, sage, and other herbs and seasonings.
+The next step is to coat the turkey in butter, herbs and spices.

-When the turkey is ready to roast, put it in a roasting pan and roast it for a half an hour at high heat.
-Let the turkey finish roasting at a lower heat while basting it every half hour.
+When the turkey is ready to roast, put it in a roasting pan on a roasting rack.
+Roast it for a half an hour at high heat.
+Let the turkey finish roasting at a lower heat, basting every half hour while the turkey cooks.
 When the turkey is done and golden brown, let it rest for a few minutes, serve and enjoy.

-- While the turkey is roasting, if it starts to get dark on top but the meat is not done yet, simply place a little foil on top while it finishes cooking.
+- If the turkey starts to get dark on top but the meat is not done yet, place foil on top while it finishes cooking.

 - When figuring out what size turkey you need, make sure you have a pound of turkey per person.

-- For extra flavor, you can put some large chopped pieces of onions and celery in the turkey’s cavity.
-When the turkey is cooked, you will discard the veggies.
+- For extra flavor, you can put some large chopped pieces of onions, carrots and celery in the turkey’s cavity.
+Discard the veggies before you serve the bird.

-- When basting your turkey, if there are any parts of the turkey that are not browning as quickly, make sure to baste those areas with the melted butter and drippings in the pan.
+- When basting your turkey, if there are any parts of the turkey that are not browning as quickly, coat those areas with the melted butter and pan drippings.

 You can make a good turkey without brining it.
 However, I highly recommenced brining the turkey as it helps keep the meat moist and adds a lot of herb and savory flavors to the meat.
 The difference between a brined turkey and a regular turkey is night and day, so if you have the time, brine that bird.

 The perfect turkey for Thanksgiving is one that is easy and cooks up delicious every time.
-Whether you are roasting a turkey for the first time or you are just looking for some new ideas, this recipe will help you cook that perfect Thanksgiving turkey that will impress your friends and family.
+Whether you are roasting a turkey for the first time or you are just looking for some new ideas, this recipe will help you cook that perfect turkey to will impress your family.

 - 1 recipe turkey brine